VanshAnand1/Portfolio-Template/README.md

 # Portfolio
-Personal portfolio developed to experiement with the capabilities of react, typescript, and tailwind css.
+Personal portfolio developed to experiement with the capabilities of react, javascript, and tailwind css.